-Laser resurfacing and light therapy patients should not smoke for at least a month prior to being treated.
-Aspirin, some anti-inflammatory drugs, and certain herbal medications should not be taken in the weeks leading up to your appointment, as these can sometimes cause a risk of excessive bleeding during the procedure.
+Laser resurfacing and light therapy patients should not smoke for at least a month before being treated.
+Aspirin®, some anti-inflammatory drugs, and certain herbal medications should not be taken in the weeks leading up to your appointment, as these can sometimes cause a risk of excessive bleeding during the procedure.
 Certain antibiotics and topical creams can affect skin sensitivity, so ask your doctor if you’re taking any prescription drugs or medicated lotions before your treatment.

-If you have a medical problem involving a history of herpes, you may be prescribed with antiviral medication prior to having your procedure.
+If you have a medical problem involving a history of herpes, you may be prescribed with antiviral medication before having your procedure.
 Birthmark removal procedures like laser resurfacing and light therapy can trigger herpes to flare up, and medication will help to reduce your chances of an outbreak.

 Mole removal excisions are relatively minor surgeries.
-However, there are certain risks involved with the procedures.
-Your doctor will let you know which medicines to stop taking, in order to lower your risk of complications during surgery.
+However, there are certain risks involved in the procedures.
+Your doctor will let you know which medicines to stop taking, to lower your risk of complications during surgery.
 This will include medicines like blood thinners, some natural health products, and aspirin.

 After Treatment Care

 Once the procedure has been performed, you will need to follow the advice of your surgeon to prevent any unnecessary complications and allow your body to heal properly.